machinereading/eld-2018/README.md

 Execute

-    python -u -m nel.main --mode text
+    python -u -m nel.main --mode test --input_file [FILENAME]

-It shows the result of entity linking for test_text.txt
+It shows the result of entity linking for `FILENAME` Input file should contain each input document per one line.
+Input file template is shown in test_text.txt